joe-at-github/notes_cli/README.md

 # Getting started

-Tell notes_cli where your notes will be stored.
+Tell notes_cli where your notes will be stored
 ```bash
 notes --notes_folder path/to/where/you/will/store/notes
 ```

-Define your first workspace.
+Define your first workspace
 ```bash
 notes -w workspace_name
 ```

 # DSL
 ## Notes folder
-Where you will store all notes, including your workspaces and notebooks as the top layers.
+Where you will store all notes, including your workspaces and notebooks as the top layers

 ## Workspace
-Where you will store notebooks.
+Where you will store notebooks

 ## Notebook
-Where you will store notes.
+Where you will store notes

 ## Example
 Basic case scenario, where: